tlj/graft.nvim/README.md

 Basic setup in your init.lua - see [tlj/dotfiles](https://github.com/tlj/dotfiles/blob/master/nvim/dot-config/nvim/init.lua) for inspiration.

+`graft.nvim` will try to resolve and automatically require the right module by calling `setup(settings)` on that module.
+If you want to overwrite this behaviour you can configure your own `setup` function.

 ```lua
 local ok, graft = pcall(require, "graft")
 if not ok then